SiteSyncDevs/sitesync-stack/docs/installing-on-target.md

 Log: /var/log/sitesync-airgap/install-20260908-174449.log
 ```

+> The date and time in that filename are stamped from **this** run, so the path
+> on your screen will not match the example above.
+Copy down the one the
+> installer actually prints.

 If you have to call for help, that path is the only thing anyone will ask you
 for.